 If you’ve been planning to attend any of the Grand Slam tennis tournaments, you might want to dress in layers.

-According to new predictions by Nate Silver’s FiveThirtyEight platform, climate change is taking its toll on the beloved Grand Slam tennis tournaments as well as other outdoor sports.
+According to predictions by Nate Silver’s FiveThirtyEight platform, climate change is taking its toll on the beloved Grand Slam tennis tournaments as well as other outdoor sports.
 The numbers are discouraging.

-FiveThirtyEight looked at forecast models based on the recent Sixth Assessment Report from the IPCC, assuming the current use of fossil fuels remains unchanged over the next several decades.
+Last year, FiveThirtyEight looked at forecast models based on the Sixth Assessment Report from the IPCC, assuming the current use of fossil fuels remains unchanged over the next several decades.
 If this is true, the planet is expected to see a rise in temperatures of 6 to 10 degrees Fahrenheit over pre-industrial levels.